TobikoData/sqlmesh/docs/guides/model_selection.md

 └── sushi__dev.customers: 2023-11-30 - 2023-12-06
 ```

+The model `sushi.demographics` is upstream of `sushi.customers`, but it does not appear in the backfill list because it is an external model that SQLMesh does not evaluate directly.

 #### Select `sushi.marketing` and backfill `sushi.customers`

 This example demonstrates one potentially surprising way model selection and backfill specification interact.

 We select `sushi.marketing`, so `sushi.raw_marketing` does not appear in the list of directly modified models.
-However, it *does* appear in the list of models needing backfill because it is upstream of `sushi.customers`:
+However, it *does* appear in the list of models needing backfill because it is upstream of `sushi.customers`, along with another upstream model `sushi.orders`:

 ```bash hl_lines="4 5 14"
 ❯ sqlmesh plan dev --select-model "sushi.marketing" --backfill-model "sushi.customers"